hashunc/UNC-CS-Course-Scheduling-mk2/README.md

 > 📌 **Note:**
 > The Google Calendar CSV files can be directly imported into Google Calendar using the "Import" function for easy visualization and management of the final schedule.

-## Import .csv Files into Google Calendar
+## Step 6: Import .csv Files into Google Calendar

 After generating the calendar-compatible `.csv` files (`google_calendar_undergraduate.csv` and `google_calendar_graduated.csv`), follow these steps to import them into Google Calendar: